 Our content editors review each file to check for basic technical and quality requirements.
-Please review these before uploading your files onto your Marketplace.
+Please review the requirements below before uploading and submitting your files to Marketplace.
 This will avoid unnecessary rejection notices.

 File size and color mode

-We require JPEG files with a minimum of 3000px at 300 DPI across the longest side for high resolution X-Large files or 1500px at 72 DPI for Medium images.
+We require JPEG files with a minimum of 3000px at 300 DPI across the longest edge.

 Images must be RGB color mode.